haggismcbean/haggismcbean.github.io/_posts/2022-05-28-a-world-in-a-petris-dish.md

 **Agriculture was the key** that unlocked the human technology tree, because before we stayed in one place farming year round, we weren't such a sitting target for maraudering rapists, so we didn't need to bother inventing walls, swords, and shields - we could just run away.
 And we didn't need things like massive clay pots or buildings for storage, because we just ate food as we got it instead.

-So how could it possibly take the (allegedly) smartest animal on earth 38,000 years just to figure out how to plant a seed in the ground?
+So how could it possibly take the (allegedly) smartest animal on earth 38,000 years just to figure out how to plant a seed in the ground and start up a nascent civilisation?
 How?
 Tell me, goddamnit!

 ## The First King - Nasty, Brutish, and Short